September birthstone: Sapphire

 Landslides and locales

-Sapphires are found in many places across the globe, including Australia, Tanzania, Thailand, Cambodia, Malawi, Madagascar, Sri Lanka, the United States, and more.
+Australia, Tanzania, Thailand, Cambodia, Malawi, Madagascar, Sri Lanka, the United States, and other countries across the globe are home to sapphires.
 They were first discovered in Kashmir around 1881 when a landslide high in the Himalayas exposed a large pocket of blue crystals.

 A lot of love

-Before the twentieth century, blue sapphires were the favored gemstones for engagement rings.
+Before the twentieth century, blue sapphires were the favoured gemstone for engagement rings.
 Sapphires were quite popular in Victorian engagement rings, when they were often surrounded by smaller diamonds to create floral designs.

 No Comments